flxa/react-drupal/docs/javascript.md

 #### Packaging (with webpack)

-The `gulp scripts:package` task will look for any `.es6.js` inside a components `/src` directory and create a `.bundle.js` file inside your component, which combines any ES6 modules used in the src file, as well as transpiling down to ES5.
-These `.bundle.js` files also get minified and saved in the themes `/js` directory.
+The `gulp scripts:package` task will look for any `.es6.js` inside a component or modules `/src` directory and create a `.bundle.js` file outside of it, which combines any ES6 modules used in the src file, as well as transpiling down to ES5.
+These `.bundle.js` files are then run through the minifying gulp task.

-**Example input/output:**
+_Example input/output:_

 ```
 src/components/header/src/header.es6.js